hoflegor/4.TRN__ZendFremework/readme.md

 * #### Prosty system do katalogowania kolekcji muzyki

-> Samoszkolenie na potrzeby pracy
+> samodzielna nauka na potrzeby pracy

+> open learning for the needs of job